 Patients with sickle-cell or other chronic hemolytic diseases can be more severely affected than other populations.
 Infection by parvovirus B19 destroys reticulocytes.
 This causes a decrease or transient halt in erythropoiesis.
 Such individuals can develop an aplastic crisis and lead to severe anemia.
 Often, these patients will be much more ill-appearing with fevers, malaise, and lethargy.
 Patients with aplastic crisis will have pallor, tachycardia, and tachypnea from the severe anemia.

 Parvovirus B19 is transmitted most commonly through respiratory droplets into cells in the respiratory tract.
 Transmission can also occur via blood exposure.
 Viremia from parvovirus B19 exposure usually occurs within 5 to 10 days, and the patient remains contagious approximately 5 days after viremia occurs.
 If an immunocompetent host becomes infected, there can be a range of symptoms.
 This can range from no symptoms to non-specific flu-like symptoms to the classic symptoms of facial rash and arthralgias.
+In patients with aplastic anemia, very high viral loads are noted.
 When a patient has symptoms of arthralgias and exanthem, they are no longer contagious and are not at risk to spread the virus.
 When parvovirus B19 infects a fetus, hydrops fetalis occurs because the virus affects red blood cell production in the fetus which, in turn, causes high output heart failure.

 The course of infection can also present with arthralgias.
 Joint symptoms are thought to be immune-mediated, and they are more common in adults than children.
 Women are more affected by joint symptoms than men.
 The affected joints are usually symmetric.
 Commonly affected joints include hands, feet, wrist, knees, and feet.
 Patients will most often complain of joint stiffness.
 The affected joints show no signs of physical joint destruction from the virus.
 Joint involvement is usually later in the disease course as well.
 These joint symptoms typically resolve after about 3 weeks of symptom onset.
 When joint symptoms are present, the patient is not considered infectious or contagious.